People's Party (Serbia, 2017): Political leanings

-In June 2021, Narodna stated that the electoral threshold should be raised to 10%, claiming that "we would then know who would be in the government and who would be in the opposition".
+In June 2021, Narodna stated that the electoral threshold should be raised to 10 percent, claiming that "we would then know who would be in the government and who would be in the opposition" (da bismo konačno znali ko je vlast, ko opozicija).
+As of 2020, the threshold is 3 percent.
 It has also stated its opposition to Rio Tinto, an Anglo-Australian mining company, and its Project Jadar.
-Narodna opposed the manifestation of 2022 EuroPride in Belgrade.
-In the Parliamentary Assembly of the Council of Europe, Narodna is represented by Stefan Jovanović, who does not sit in any group.
+Narodna opposes lithium mining and supports a complete ban on it.
+Narodna supports introducing mandatory conscription, citing other military neutral countries as an example.